Have you ever wondered why coffee tastes different?

 Starbucks only deals with coffee Arabica.

-Despite Arabica being superior in taste, Robusta beans are often considered healthier owing to their low acidity and an abundance of antioxidants.
+Despite Arabica being superior in taste, Robusta beans are often considered healthier owing to their low acidity and abundance of antioxidants.

 Arabica coffee is sweet, rich in flavor, cocoa-like, and more complex than Robusta in terms of taste.
 The latter has an earthy, rubbery, and woody taste profile.